Rental Housing Inspection

 With a valid and approved reason, the inspector may grant you no more than a thirty (30) day extension.
 Failure to comply after that will result in a civil infraction.
 The first civil infraction is $100.00, the second $200.00 and the third $300.00.
 Failure to pay the fine, or if you wish to appeal the fine, a Civil infraction citation will be issued which will allow you to be heard before a judge or magistrate.

-The cost of registration is $50.00 for the first unit and $10.00 for each additional unit per property address.
-There is an inspection fee of $60.00 for up to 4 units and $10.00 for each additional unit after the first 4.
-This fee covers the first inspection and 1 re-inspection.
+The cost of registration is $100.00 for the first unit and $10.00 for each additional unit per property address.
+There is an inspection fee of $100.00 and $10.00 for each additional unit.
+This fee covers the first inspection and one re-inspection.
 Additional inspections are $15.00 each.

 Are owner-occupied properties inspected?